Consensys/doc.ethsigner/docs/HowTo/Transactions/Make-Transactions.md

 # eth_accounts

 Returns the account address with which EthSigner is signing transactions.
-That is, the account of the [keystore key file](../../Tutorials/Start-EthSigner.md#create-password-and-key-files).
+That is, the account of the [signing key](../../Concepts/Overview.md).

+Returns multiple accounts if multiple signers are configured.

 **Parameters**